-When I bought TorreBarolo, I never thought I would rent it out, but as life has it, I am not able to spend as much time in the area now as I had hoped.
-The tower provides such a unique setting to experience all that the Langhe has to offer and in renting it out, it is my way now to share my love and passion for the area with as many visitors as possible.
+When I bought TorreBarolo, I never thought I would rent it out, but as life has it, I am not able to spend as much time in the area as I had hoped.
+The tower provides a unique setting to experience all that the Langhe has to offer and in renting it out, it is my way now to share my love and passion for the area with as many visitors as possible.
 Please don't hesitate to contact me for any recommendation and see the Blog for my latest discoveries.